nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 The value can be an array of URLs as well:

-This allows the package maintainer to indentify how the packge is supported as well as provide links to additional information for how a consumer may find more information or help support the package.
+ This allows the package maintainer to identify how the package is supported as well as provide links to additional information for how a consumer may find more information or help support the package.

 The standardized identifiers include: